-Students will work from the figure to produce a sculptural outcome using card, looking at the sculptural work of the Cubists and other artists who have sculpted the figure to gain inspiration.
+Students will work from the figure to produce drawings and then a sculptural outcome using card.
+They will look at the sculptural work of the Cubists and other artists who have sculpted the figure to gain inspiration.

 Summer Term: Landscape and Environmental Art